Phono3py API#

 Out[7]: phonopy.structure.atoms.PhonopyAtoms

-By this, 1254 supercells with displacements were generated.
+In this example, 1254 supercells with displacements were generated.

 In [8]: ph3.save("phono3py_disp.yaml")